Jetpack-Crow/freesewing/markdown/org/docs/designs/jett/instructions/en.md

 Decide whether to make your button placket out of the outer shell or the lining.
 The button placket will involve 3 layers of the placket fabric folded over - if that'll be unwieldy with your outer shell fabric, use the lining for it instead.
 For whichever material you're **not** using for the button placket, take the fronts and trim them to the green line with no seam allowance.
 This'll let their raw edges sit snug inside the button placket.

+## Style and sanity checks
+By default, this pattern ends at the hip.
+The pieces it drafts are a bit shorter than that, because the waistband adds some length.
+If your body flares out at the hips, a more stretched waistband might cause the bottom hem to migrate up toward your waist.
+If you would rather it came down closer to your seat, changing the length bonus to 10% is a good place to start.
+Take a jacket you have that you consider to fit you well and make sure the armhole depth is close to the armhole depth Jett is generating.

 # Sewing Instructions

 ## Sew the pockets